GothenburgBitFactory/tw.org/content/docs/deprecated.md

 ### Virtual tag `DUETODAY` [deprecated since 2.6.0]

 The `DUETODAY` virtual tag is a synonym for the more consistently named `TODAY` virtual tag.

-### Use of Boolean configuration values other than `0` or `1` [deprecated since 2.6.0]

-Deprecated use of alternate Boolean configuration settings.
-Use values "0" for off, and "1" for on.
-Avoid used of "on", "off", "true", "t", "false", "f", "yes", "y", "no", "n".

 ### DOM references: context.* [deprecated since 2.6.0]